 Active labor must be ruled out by a qualified obstetric care provider and the situation carefully and appropriately monitored.
 Uterine antispasmodic herbs, particularly cramp bark and black haw are discussed in the lesson and chapter on miscarriage, as well as in the plant profiles of the course and textbook.
 Repeated doses every 15 minutes with 2-3 mL of these herbs over a 2-3 hour period should yield demonstrable results (note, they may have hyoptensive effects on the mother) and can bring relief in uterine irritability.
 Other herbs that may be combined with the aforementioned to create an additive musculoskeletal relaxant effect include wild yam, black cohosh, Jamaican dogwood (Piscidea piscipula), and lobelia (Lobelia inflata).
 The latter two herbs are considered appropriate for acute use only during pregnancy; long-term effects are unknown and possibly unsafe.
-However, no adverse effects are expected from acute use over a few hours time within recommended doses that the commended doses are expected from acute use over a few hours time within recommended doses that a equal amount of either cramp bark or black haw at each dose).
+However, no adverse effects are expected from acute use over a few hours time within recommended doses (Jamaican dogwood up to 2 mL every 30 minutes for 2 hours; black cohosh up to 3 mL every 30 minutes for 2 hours, combined with an equal amount of either cramp bark or black haw at each dose).
 These herbs are not recommended for use during the first trimester, and should not be used for more than 3 consecutive days as described above.
 Midwives may also recommend warm baths to which have been added 5-7 drops of lavender oil for relaxation, visualization, and other mind-body techniques for stress reduction.
 Bathing is contraindicated if there has been ROM.